Chapter 9 : Alone with Granger

 Hermione wanted to get back into some normalcy and get back into studying for tests.
 She wanted to get her mind off her blood status.
 She was extremely tired and not rested at all.

-She had spent the entire last days at home frantically surfing the Internet for her ancestry… only to find information that she already knew from her mother’s keepsake box.
-She did discover some Muggle cousins in the United States, but they would know nothing of the magical world.
+She had spent the entire last days at home frantically searching her ancestry… only to find information that she already knew from her mother’s keepsake box.
+She did discover some Muggle cousins in America, but they would know nothing of the magical world.

 She grew frustrated and was exhausted from her searching in the wee hours of the night, losing much needed sleep, and on occasion found herself falling asleep at her parent’s computer.
 She decided that she needed a break from it and welcomed the ride back to school.
 The rhythm of the train would certainly put her to sleep quickly and soon she would be at her true home.